|

 2009, Zhenguan Studio).

-The Australian HdH JDAM-ER was designed for very low mass production
+The Australian HdH JDAM-ER was designed for very low mass

 unit cost, which is reflected in a number of design features.
 The most